chkpr/Johannes-Hevelius/README.md

 Clone the repository and open the index.html file in your web browser.

-## Online availability

-For training purpose, the site is deployed on Heroku at the following address: https://vast-wave-50202-b22cc0729cd8.herokuapp.com/

 ## Currently being added

 - Additional elements on home page